addshore/mediawiki-docker-dev/README.md

 While using PHP you can use remote xdebug debugging.

 To do so you need to set `IDELOCALHOST` in you local.env file to the IP of your local machine (where you run your IDE) as it appears to docker.
 Note with Docker for Mac, you can use `IDELOCALHOST=host.docker.internal`.
+When running on linux, you can set this to `auto`, which will cause the IP to be auto-detected when the container is created.
+When the IP changes, you can run `update-env` to update the environment.
+This will automatically restart the `web` service.

 xdebug connections will then be sent to this IP address on port 9000.